Jeff Bagwell: Highlights

 Bagwell is one of 12 players in MLB history to hit at 400 home runs and attain a career on-base percentage of at least .400.
 The only National League first baseman to reach the 30–30 club, he is the only first baseman in history to do it twice.
 He is also one of only two players in history to have two 40-30 seasons (Barry Bonds being the other).
 Bagwell is also the only first baseman to reach both 400 home runs and 200 stolen bases.
 He is just one of 21 players in history to win both a Rookie of the Year Award and an MVP.
-His 1,529 RBI during the span of his playing career ranked second in the Majors and first among right-handed hitters.
+His 1,529 RBI during the span of his playing career ranked second for all hitters (first among right-handed hitters), and he was fifth in home runs.

 He was in the top 10 in the MVP voting five times.
 From 1994 to 2003, he led all first basemen in stolen bases, doubles, hits, runs, walks, and extra-base hits, was second in games and RBI, and was third in home runs.
 He is the Astros' all-time leader in home runs and RBI and is the first Astro to win an MVP.

 In addition to stealing over 200 bases in his career, Bagwell contributed significantly around the field as a whole.
 During one series against Pittsburgh in 1994, the Pirates shifted while he batted, and Bagwell responded with seven opposite-field hits.
 A standout defender at first base, he won the 1994 Gold Glove award.
 Remarked The Sporting News, "he's an extraordinary fielder who excels at charging bunts and throwing runners out at second and third.
 Although he has average speed, he's one of the game's smartest baserunners. ..."
 From 1999 to 2000, his 295 runs scored led the major leagues and set a National League two-season record.